Skip to contents

 Binding too many or not enough values, or parameters with wrong names or unequal length, also raises an error.
 If the placeholders in the query are named, all parameter values must have names (which must not be empty or NA), and vice versa, otherwise an error is raised.
 The behavior for mixing placeholders of different types (in particular mixing positional and named placeholders) is not specified.

-Calling dbBind() on a result set already cleared by dbClearResult() also raises an error.
+Calling dbBind() on a result set already cleared by DBI::dbClearResult() also raises an error.

 Specification